guildai/_guild-legacy/docs/src/features.md

 ### Integrated inference server

-Guild provides an integrated HTTP server that you can use to test your trained models before deploying them to TensorFlor serving.
+Guild provides an integrated HTTP server that you can use to test your trained models before deploying them to TensorFlow serving.

 {% endmarkdown %}
       </div>